AgnosPCB/documentation/docs/how_to/Settings_menu.md

 #### Language

 Change the interface language.
-The current available laguanges are: **English, French, German, Italian and Spanish**.
+The current available languages are: **English, French, German, Italian and Spanish**.

 ## **Workflow options**